lamoski/BI-360/README.md

 * Creating a Power BI app
 * Collaborating on workspaces and managing access permissions in Power BI services
 * And many more"

+## Background of the Company
+AltiQ Hardware has grown substantially in recent years, expanding its global presence.
+The company specializes in distributing computers and computer accessories through three different channels:
+* Retailers
+* Direct
+* Distributors

+Recently, the company incurred an unexpected loss due to opening a store in America.
+This decision was based on surveys, intuition, and some Excel analysis.
+Additionally, competitors of the company possess dedicated analytics teams to make data-driven decisions.
+Therefore, AltiQ Hardware has recognized the necessity of establishing its analytics team to gain insights and make informed decisions to thrive in the industry.

+## Data Import in Power BI
+In this project, we will import data from a MySQL database into Power BI using appropriate database access credentials.

+## Data Model
+* Data modeling is crucial as it serves as the foundation for reports.
+Visuals are created based on the data model.
+* Improper data modeling can have a significant impact on the overall performance of the report.
+* We have utilized the Snowfall data modeling method in this project.